Alyhermon/Alyhermon/README.md

 # Hi Everyone 👋

-This is me, Alina Marina Hermon Castro and current I am study Software Engineering at APEC but I am Tec.
+This is me, Alina Marina Hermón Castro and currently I am study Software Engineering at APEC but I am Tec.
 Sotfware Development, I studied a technician about sotfware development at ITLA

 # I am Full stack developer